AlpasNet/Neko-OS/README.md

-Neko-OS
+# Neko-OS

 Creation of a Linux Environnement by using KUbuntu as a core

-#Applications added :
+## Applications added :
 - Games : Minecraft Bedrock Linux Launcher
 - Internet : Discord
-- Tools : Capture Screen
+- Tools : Capture Stream